mondele/btt-writer-docs/docs/tImport.rst

 5. The remaining screens depend on what information is contained in the USFM file.

     * You may be asked to choose a category.
-Click the desired category to select it.
+Tap the desired category to select it.

     * You may be asked to choose a book name.
-Click the desired book name to select it.
+Tap the desired book name to select it.

     * You may be asked to choose the project type.
-Click the desired type to select it.
+Tap the desired type to select it.

 6. A USFM Processing Summary is displayed.
 If no errors were found, tap **CONTINUE**.

 7. The import begins, and when the import is completed a window displays a success message.
-Click **CONTINUE** to close the window.
+Tap **CONTINUE** to close the window.

 Import Source Text
 --------------------